 I would like to donate my eyes and become a sight Ambassador.
 Please send me the donor card.

-Donated human eyes are necessary in restoration of sight through corneal transplantation which help in reducing corneal blindness in india.
+By giving eye donation,donated human eyes are necessary in restoration of sight through corneal transplantation which help in reducing corneal blindness in india.
 Infants born with cloudy corneas have an opportunity to see following corneal transplantation.
 Additionally, it is also useful in Research and Education.
 Check the Eye donation Procedure listed in this page .

 A corneal transplant is an operation which replaces the opaque cornea with a clear cornea obtained from a human donor eye.